inspec/inspec/docs/glossary.md

 #### describe _cars_.where(color: /^b/) do

 _cars_ is a [resource](#resource).
 Since we are potentially talking about many cars, it is a [plural resource](#plural_resource).

 #### describe cars._where(color: /^b/)_ do

 _where(color: /^b/)_ is a [filter statement](#filter_statement).
-Without a filter statement, `cars` would simply select all the cars in the world.
+Without a filter statement, `cars` simply selects all the cars in the world.

 #### describe cars.where(_color: /^b/_) do

 _color_ is a [filter criterion](#filter_criteria) along with its filter value, _/^b/_.
-Here, the criterion is expressing that we want to select all cars whose colors begin with the letter 'b' - blue, brown, burgundy, etc.
+Here, the criterion expresses that we want to select all cars whose colors begin with the letter 'b' - blue, brown, burgundy, etc.

 #### _it { should exist }_

-Each line within the resource block that begins with `it` or `its` is a [test](#test).
-Use [it](#it) to access [resource-specific matchers](#resource_specific_matcher), and use [its](#its) to access [properties](#property) of the [resource](#resource), which are then used with [universal matchers](#universal_matcher).
+Each line within the resource block beginning with `it` or `its` is a [test](#test).
+Use [it](#it) to access [resource-specific matchers](#resource_specific_matcher), and use [its](#its) to access [properties](#property) of the [resource](#resource), which are in turn used with [universal matchers](#universal_matcher).

 With plural resources, `exist` has a special meaning: did the filter match anything?

 #### its('_manufacturers_') { should include 'Cadillac' }

 _manufacturers_ is a [property](#property) of the [resource](#resource).
-Properties expose information about the resource for you to test.
+Properties expose testable information about the resource.
 On plural resources, properties are almost always names in the plural, and almost always return a list of values.
-Here, it would be a list of the names of the manufacturers of the cars.
-Some list properties are de-duplicated; for example, you might have 10 cars, but if they are all Subarus and Cadillacs, you will only have two entries in the `manufacturers` property.
+Here, the test returns a list of the car manufacturer names.
+Some list properties are de-duplicated; for example, you might have 10 cars, but if they are all Subarus and Cadillacs, it returns only two entries in the `manufacturers` property.
 Be sure to check the documentation for your resource.

 #### its('manufacturers') { should _include_ 'Cadillac' }

-_include_ is a [universal matcher](#universal_matcher).  `include` works with lists, and checks to see if an expecteddd result is present.
-Here, it is checking to see if the list of manufacturers contains an entry with the text 'Cadillac'.
-Notice it is operating on the manufacturers list (the property value); it does not operate on the resource.
+_include_ is a [universal matcher](#universal_matcher). `include` works with lists, and checks to see if an expected result is present.
+Here, it checks to see if the list of manufacturers contains an entry with the text 'Cadillac'.
+Notice it operates on the manufacturers list (the property value) and not on the resource.
 You can find the full list of supported universal matchers on the [Universal Matcher page](https://www.inspec.io/docs/reference/matchers/).

 #### its('manufacturers') { should include '_Cadillac_' }

 _'Cadillac'_ is an [expected result](#expected_result).
 Some matchers take an expected result; others do not.

 #### its('count') { should _be >=_ 10 }

 _be >=_ is an [operator matcher](#operator matcher).
-It allows you to perform numeric comparisions.
+It allows you to perform numeric comparisons.
 All plural resources have a `count` property.

 ## Text Glossary

 ### attribute

-An _attribute_ is a parameter that InSpec can read from a YAML file provided on the command line.
-You can use this feature to make a [profile's](#profile) behavior vary by passing different attribute files, or to store secrets that should not be directly present in a profile.
+An _attribute_ is a parameter that InSpec reads from a YAML file provided on the command line.
+You can use this feature either to change a [profile's](#profile) behavior by passing different attribute files or to store secrets that should not be directly present in a profile.
 InSpec attributes are unrelated to Chef attributes.

 The CLI syntax for attributes is documented under the [`inspec exec`](https://www.inspec.io/docs/reference/cli/#exec) command.

 The syntax for accessing attributes within a profile is documented in the [profiles documentation](https://www.inspec.io/docs/reference/profiles/#profile-attributes).

 ### control

 ### control block

 The _`control`_ keyword is used to declare a _`control block`_.
 Here, the word 'control' means a 'regulatory control, recommendation, or requirement' - not a software engineering construct.
-A `control block` has a name (which usually refers to the assigned ID of the regulatory recommendation it implements), metadata such as descriptions, references, and tags, and finally groups together related [describe blocks](#decribe_block) to implement the checks.
+A `control block` has a name (which usually refers to the assigned ID of the regulatory recommendation it implements), metadata such as descriptions, references, and tags, and finally groups together related [describe blocks](#describe_block) to implement the checks.

 ### core resource